katas-bytebusters/MonitorMe/Readme.md

 ## Software Architect
 ![alt text](Images/SoftwareArchitect.png)

-1st Layer is Presentation Layer which will have a login screen for authentication and registration for Nurses & Medical staff.
+* 1st Layer is Presentation Layer which will have a login screen for authentication and registration for Nurses & Medical staff.
 This feature allows users to register and identify their medical credentials and securely store their information in the application servers.

-2nd Layer is Business Layer which exposes the business logic implemented in the Business logic to potential consumers.
+* 2nd Layer is Business Layer which exposes the business logic implemented in the Business logic to potential consumers.
 We divided this layer into three blocks, in which the Healthcare Subsystem is used to check the data generated from the patient.
 The other block called Management Subsystem which has an administrative function, tasked with supervising and managing multiple patients, wearable devices and healthcare workers and last layer integrates with microservices one example is uploading patient snapshot to MyMedical Data

-3rd Layer is Data Access Layer which contains components to abstract the logic required to access the data stores.
+* 3rd Layer is Data Access Layer which contains components to abstract the logic required to access the data stores.
 Such components provide common data access functionality, isolating the upper layers from the specific database technology, and making the application easier to maintain and configure.

-4th Layer is Persistence Layer which provides several advantages to the software since it is more efficient to save and retrieve data and provide for the whole application.
+* 4th Layer is Persistence Layer which provides several advantages to the software since it is more efficient to save and retrieve data and provide for the whole application.
 In our context, we have four data sources, namely: Patient vital tracking Devices, patient data, Health Data,  Logging Data and Timeseries DB

 One advantage of the proposed  application in the solution framework is the interaction with the end users.
 Using the platform, Medical healthcare workers can track multiple patients health conditions in a centralized and reliable manner.
 Note that the proposed real-time monitoring platform can be integrated into vital tracking devices.
 It is essential to highlight that a distributed system such as this proposed MonitorMe application needs a fully distributed security system.

 ### Data flow/Information Flow Diagram

-Based on functional requirements we identified data flow our application should support.
+Based on functional requirements we identified data flow **MonitorME** application should support.
 The data flow for our application begins with integrating Data Ingesion Pipeline with Patient Monitoring Equipments to capture the patient's vital information.

-* Data Ingesion Pipeline    - Collects data from various vital sign monitoring devices via automated feeds, ensuring accurate and timely data capture, process/ transform the data and publish to multiple downstream systems in real time.
+* **Data Ingesion Pipeline**: Collects data from various vital sign monitoring devices via automated feeds, ensuring accurate and timely data capture, process/transform the data and publish to multiple downstream systems in real time.

-* RealTime stream processor - Stream the real time data on the monitoring screen at Nursing stations
+* **RealTime stream processor**: Stream the real time data on the monitoring screen at Nursing stations

-* Data Analyzer/Rule Engine - Analyse the vitals based on configured threashold and alert will be sent to Notification publisher in case of anomaly.
+* **Data Analyzer/Rule Engine**: Analyse the vitals based on configured threashold and alert will be sent to Notification publisher in case of anomaly.

-* Notification publisher   - Push Notification to registed MedicalStaff on StayHealth Mobile device.
+* **Notification publisher**: Push Notification to registered Medical Professionals on StayHealth Mobile device as well as on the consolidated monitoring screeen.

-* Data Storage             - Time series data will be stored for futher analysis by Medical Staff.
+* **Data Storage**: Time series data will be stored for further analysis by the Medical Professionals.

-* Snapshot Component 	   - APIs are exposed to download the Patient's vitals snapshot and upload to MyMedicalData system using secure HTTP API call.
+* **Snapshot Component**: APIs will be exposed to download the Patient's vitals snapshot and can be uploaded to MyMedicalData using secure HTTP API call.

+* **Data API**: This will be used to query analytical data by the Medical Professional to anyalyze patient's vitals.

 ![Data Flow](Images/DataFlow.png)

 ### System Architecture

-The diagram represents the individual illustrating the workflow of a medical software system designed to monitor and manage patient vital signs in real-time.
+The diagram represents the workflow of a medical software system designed to monitor and manage patient vital signs in real-time.
 MonitorME is responsible for sending real-time updates regarding patients' vital signs to a centralized monitoring screen.

 * Data Transmitter process the collected vital signs data and transmit to Kafka stream(a distributed event streaming platform that handles real-time data feeds)